In death life is changed, not ended.

-Louise Anna Sagorski, born April 22, 1917, was the youngest of eight children of Vincent and Albina Sagorski.
-The special attention of parents steeped in appreciation of their faith helped create a loving family.
+Louise Ann Sagorski, born April 22,1917, was the youngest of eight children of Vincent and Albina Sagorski.
+The attention of parents steeped in appreciation of their faith helped create a loving family.

-Louise came to Marywood from the ninth grade in Sand Lake, Michigan, graduated from Marywood Academy and entered the Grand Rapids Dominicans.
+Louise came to Marywood in the ninth grade from Sand Lake, Michigan, graduated from Marywood Academy, and entered the Grand Rapids Dominicans.
 She made her final profession as Sister Rose Seraphine of the Sacred Heart in 1940.
 Sister Rose Seraphine taught elementary school for a total of forty years: ten years in New Mexico and thirty years in Michigan.

-After completing her MA in Theology through the Aquinas College AIRS (Aquinas Institute of Religious Studies) summer program, she longed to serve people who were sick and aging.
-She began to minister in home care at St. Stephen and Sacred Heart parishes in Grand Rapids, and later continued this service for elderly Sisters at the House of Studies and Aquinata Hall.
-Sister Rose Seraphine now lives at Marywood.
-For many years, she rose early to assist in the mail room.
-Today, her prayer and presence are bright as her bright smile matches the abundance of her energetic service.
+After completing her MA in theology through the Aquinas Institute of Religious Studies summer program, she longed to serve people who were sick and aging.
+She began to minister in home care at St. Stephen and Sacred Heart and later continued in service at Aquinata Hall.
+Following these ministries, she served by volunteering in the mail room.

 Sr Rose Seraphine Sagorski with her class in New Mexico.